demetriosoccasional verse

 He peered into the darkness but could see nothing and began to think he imagined it

-There was no answer but in the cut below, he made out the forms of the floundering burrow
+There was no answer but in the cut below, he made out the forms of a floundering burrow

-He had reached them now and grasped the burrow’s rope and the exhausted animal nuzzled him
+He reached them now and grasped the burrow’s rope and the exhausted animal nuzzled him

-She was very young and heavy with child – Her face was small and round – puffed and pained
+She was very young and seemed heavy with child – face small and round – puffed and pained

 By the ordeal of the climb and her eyes watered as the wind, bristling through the ravine